vavrusa/ljdns/README.md

 Zone files
 ----------

+The library comes with a RFC1035 zone file parser with a very simple API.
+If you want to build something resembling a sorted record set or filter it, skip to the next section.

-For example, you can parse the zone file into a table of records.
+You can parse the zone file into a table of records.

 ```lua
 local rrparser = require('kdns.rrparser')